- 1 Important tips for best management

 - reduced root diseases

 - reduced salinization

 - reduced labour needs

 - comparable or better yields and net returns

-- lower spring soil temperatures that reduce and delay seedling emergence
+- lower spring soil temperatures that can reduce and delay seedling emergence

-- inadequate and expensive seeding equipment for direct drilling into heavy residue conditions
+- inadequate and expensive seeding equipment for A seeding method where the crop is sown into the field without any previous spring tillage operations. into heavy residue conditions

 - limited use of tillage as a weed control tool (increased reliance on herbicides for weed control)

 - increased nitrogen denitrification with higher soil moisture

 - delayed seeding in spring due to high soil moisture, with potential for greater unseeded acres in wet years